-EXCEPTION: If an incumbent, (see below regarding Judges of the Superior Court), fails to file Nomination Papers and a Declaration of Candidacy by March 9, 2012, the filing period is extended through March 14, 2012 for all qualified persons other than the incumbent.
+EXCEPTION: If an incumbent, (see below regarding Judges of the Superior Court), fails to file Nomination Papers and a Declaration of Candidacy by March 11, 2016, the filing period is extended to March 16, 2016, 5:00 p.m. for all qualified persons other than the incumbent.
 However if the incumbent's failure to file nomination documents is because he/she has already served the maximum number of terms permitted by the California Constitution for that office, there shall be no extension of the period for filing the nomination documents. §§ 8022, 8024